Infertility: Immune infertility

-Antisperm antibodies (ASA) have been considered as infertility cause in around 10–30% of infertile couples.
+Antisperm antibodies (ASA) have been considered as an infertility cause in around 10–30% of infertile couples.
 In both men and women, ASA production is directed against surface antigens on sperm, which can interfere with sperm motility and transport through the female reproductive tract, inhibiting capacitation and acrosome reaction, impaired fertilization, influence on the implantation process, and impaired growth and development of the embryo.
-The antibodies are classified into different groups: There are IgA, IgG, and IgM antibodies.
+The antibodies are classified into different groups: IgA, IgG, and IgM.
 They also differ in the location of the spermatozoon they bind to (head, midpiece, tail).
-Factors contributing to the formation of antisperm antibodies in women are disturbance of normal immunoregulatory mechanisms, infection, violation of the integrity of the mucous membranes, rape and unprotected oral or anal sex.
+Factors contributing to the formation of antisperm antibodies in women are disturbance of normal immunoregulatory mechanisms, infection, violation of the integrity of the mucous membranes, rape, and unprotected oral or anal sex.
 Risk factors for the formation of antisperm antibodies in men include the breakdown of the blood‑testis barrier, trauma and surgery, orchitis, varicocele, infections, prostatitis, testicular cancer, failure of immunosuppression and unprotected receptive anal or oral sex with men.

 Sexually transmitted infections

+Diseases such as chlamydia and gonorrhea can also cause infertility due to internal scarring (fallopian tube obstruction).
 Infections with the following sexually transmitted pathogens hurt fertility: Chlamydia trachomatis and Neisseria gonorrhoeae.
 There is a consistent association of Mycoplasma genitalium infection and female reproductive tract syndromes.
 M. genitalium infection is associated with an increased risk of infertility.

-Genetic
+Genetics

 Mutations to the NR5A1 gene encoding steroidogenic factor 1 (SF-1) have been found in a small subset of men with non-obstructive male factor infertility, where the cause is unknown.
 Results of one study investigating a cohort of 315 men revealed changes within the hinge region of SF-1 and no rare allelic variants in fertile control men.
 Affected individuals displayed more severe forms of infertility such as azoospermia and severe oligozoospermia.

 Small supernumerary marker chromosomes are abnormal extra chromosomes; they are three times more likely to occur in infertile individuals and account for 0.125% of all infertility cases.
 See Infertility associated with small supernumerary marker chromosomes and Genetics of infertility#Small supernumerary marker chromosomes and infertility.